The regulatory requirements for managing safety on the railways, tramways and other guided transport systems.

-This page explains the regulatory requirements for managing safety on the railways, tramways and other guided transport systems.
-It details who needs to comply and what they must do to meet minimum standards in Great Britain and across the European Union.
+This page details who needs to comply and what they must do to meet minimum standards in Great Britain.

 The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS) provide the regulatory regime for rail safety, including the mainline railway, metros (including London Underground), tramways, light rail and heritage railways.

-The Regulations implement the European Railway Safety Directive (2004/49/EC), which aims to establish a common approach to rail safety and support the development of a single market for rail transport services in Europe.
+The Regulations were introduced to implement the European Railway Safety Directive (2004/49/EC) into Great Britain.
+The aim of that Directive was to establish a common approach to rail safety and support the development of a single market for rail transport services in Europe.

 We have published an approved list of transport systems that are excluded from the mainline railway.